-Consumer protection: The Town's program will include strong consumer protections, including the ability for any customer to leave the standard product at any time with no penalty or fee.
+Consumer protection: The Town's program will include the strongest consumer protections, including the ability for any customer to leave the standard product at any time with no penalty or fee.
 There will be no hidden charges of any kind.

-Local power sources: The Town will seek to purchase Renewable Energy Certificates ("RECs") from local renewable energy projects, and include these RECs in the power supply.
+Local power sources: The Town will seek to purchase Renewable Energy Certificates (RECs) from renewable energy generators in the Town, including the solar energy projects in Town, and include these RECs in the power supply.

-Product options: The Town will offer at least one optional product as an alternative to the standard product, giving customers a choice of environmental characteristics, terms of service, and price.
+Product options: The Town will offer at least two options, a standard product and a greener product, giving customers a choice of environmental characteristics, terms of service, and price.

 II.
-Procedural Requirements
+Statutory Requirements

 The Municipal Aggregation Statute, G.L. c.
 164, sec.
 134, sets out the legal requirements for a municipal aggregation plan.
 Those requirements include procedural requirements, specified plan elements, and substantive requirements.
-The procedural requirements are discussed below, and the other requirements in the sections that follow.
+The Town's plan satisfies all of these requirements, as discussed below.